Red Bar

 2.400 - 2.483 GHz SHF Backscatter coupling, but only available in USA / Canada

-2.446 - 2.454GHz SHF 3 metres upwards Used for long range tracking and with active tags, RFID and AVI (Automatic Vehicle Identification).
-Uses backscatter coupling
+2.446 - 2.454GHz SHF 3 metres upwards These RFID frequencies are used for long range tracking and with active tags, RFID and AVI (Automatic Vehicle Identification).
+Backscatter coupling is generally used.

 5.725 - 5.875 GHz SHF Backscatter coupling.
 Not widely used for RFID.

-As the UHF RFID band is not a global allocation, it cannot be used internationally.
+As the UHF RFID frequencies are not a global allocation, these frequencies cannot be used internationally.
 Where access is allowed, it may be found that there are different restrictions in different countries.

 Country Comments